-It’s hard to believe that Winter is just around the corner!
+It’s hard to believe that Winter is on our doorstep!
 The coming cooler months present a number of common lawn care questions, regarding new and existing lawns.
 If you’ve been wondering how to look after your lawn this winter, this article is for you!

 Contrary to popular belief, installing a new lawn in Winter is just as successful as installing a new lawn in Summer.
 The only difference is the time it takes to fully establish itself, as the cooler temperatures delay the speed at which the grass roots implant to its new home.